KLB7/IntraMine/README.md

 If you spot a bug above the minor cosmetic level, please send an email describing it to klb7@intramine.info.
 Pull requests for new features are not supported at this time - unless you want to collaborate on IntraMine and handle them yourself, in which case drop me a line.

 ## Warning
 IntraMine is for use only on a intranet, and provides absolutely no security on its own.
-If your intranet isn't locked down reasonably well, gosh think twice.
+If your intranet isn't locked down reasonably well, and you have proprietary files that no one else must see or you don't do regular backups of your important files, you might want to pass.

 ## How to get started
 Clone or download the .zip for IntraMine, and open the included Documentation/contents.html in your browser.